 Secure your Wi-Fi network.

-If a criminal can get control of your home wireless router, they can use it to access all your connected devices.
+If a criminal gains control of your home wireless router, they can use it to access all your connected devices.
 Secure your Wi-Fi network and digital devices by changing the factory-set default password and username.

 Enable stronger authentication.

-When you're using Cornell services, you have an extra layer of protection when using Two-Step Login.
-Many services you use for your personal life also have the ability to add similar protection.
-Visit lockdownyourlogin.com for details.
+When using Cornell services, Two-Step Login provides an extra layer of protection.
+Many services you use every day in your personal life have similar protections available, like multi-factor authentication.
+Visit lockdownyourlogin.com for more details.

 Keep a clean machine.

-Keep software up to date and install updates for apps and your device’s operating system as soon as they are available.
-Keeping the software on your mobile device up to date will prevent attackers from being able to take advantage of known vulnerabilities.
+Protect yourself and your devices.
+Stay current with software patches and install updates for apps and operating systems as soon as they become available.
+Keeping mobile device software updated will prevent attackers from exploiting known vulnerabilities.

 Know your apps.

 Be sure to review and understand the details of an app before downloading and installing it.
 Also, check to make sure the vendor or creator of the app is reputable.
 Be aware that apps may request access to your location and personal information.
-Delete any apps that you do not use regularly to increase your security.
+Delete any apps you don't use regularly and turn off Bluetooth when you don't need it to increase your security.

 Consider what you share.

-Limit the amount of personal information you share about yourself online.
+Limit the amount of personal information you share online.
 Your full name, phone number, address, school or work location, and other sensitive information should not be published widely.
-Disable geo-tagging features that let people online know where you are.
+Disable geo-tagging features that let people online know where you are and where you've been.
 Limit your online social networks to the people you know in real life, and set your privacy preferences to the strictest settings.